3lsy/push_swap/docs/README.md

 # push_swap

-This project is the first encounter with the concept of complexity.
+This project is an encounter with the concept of complexity.
 A sorting algorithm in the C language using stacks and with limited operations to interact with the stacks to sort the numbers.

 The stacks contains a random amount of negative and positive numbers without any duplicates.